jameshfisher/jameshfisher.com/_posts/2020-01-11-how-to-find-kth-last-node-of-a-linked-list.md

 ---
-title: "How to find kth last node of a linked list"
+title: How to find kth last node of a linked list
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 2.2 of _Cracking the Coding Interview_: